zhu difeng - Fotolia

 A two-post rack is a pair of vertical rails.
 Each rail attaches to the middle of each server or piece of equipment.
-Generally, two-post racks suit small deployments, for easy access without airflow containment issues.
+Two-post racks suit small deployments for easy access without airflow containment issues.

 Cable management arms keep power and network cables in mechanical trays behind each rack server.
-Arms neaten up the rack, but they make locating, troubleshooting or replacing specific cables more difficult.
-Some arms are relatively deep and more likely to obstruct deep servers.
-Users can remove arms, though this may lead to cable "bird's nests."
+Arms neaten up the rack, but they can make cable location, troubleshooting or replacement more difficult.
 Look for smaller or low-profile arms from the rack vendor, reduce the server count in the rack to free up space, or replace the entire rack with a deeper model for adequate rear clearance.

-Rack width, height and depth (internal and external) actually vary between makers.
-How will those dimensions fit within your existing floor plan?
+Rack width, height and depth vary between vendors, so confirm how those dimensions fit within your existing floor plan.
 Oversized racks can disrupt aisle containment enclosures or shift other racks and airflow ductwork.
-Subtle size differences may not seem significant, but any increase in rack size can wreak havoc in a tightly configured data center layout.
+Subtle size differences may not seem significant, but any increase in rack size can wreak havoc during server rack setup in a tightly configured data center layout.

 Racks have a series of holes to mount servers, switches and other equipment.
 However, rack manufacturers do not deploy any standard mounting hole type; threaded, unthreaded or square mounting holes can cause problems.

 Threaded mounting holes use relatively thick metal posts with mounting holes threaded for common screw sizes, including 10-32, 12-24 or metric M6 threads.
-The server slides into place and the technician aligns the holes in its front panel with the corresponding threaded holes.
 Deeper, longer boxes without rails are difficult to mount on threaded holes, but it's easier for relatively small boxes.

-Since threaded holes can strip and require thicker metal for threading, many rack manufacturers use the unthreaded hole approach.
-This works for equipment that relies primarily on rails or other mechanical elements for support -- the box slides in on a rail that holds it up.
+Because threaded holes can strip and require thicker metal for threading, many rack manufacturers use the unthreaded hole approach.
+This works for equipment that relies primarily on rails or mechanical elements for support -- the box slides in on a rail that holds it up.
 The server can easily slide out again for inspection or service.
-Use clip nuts to "thread" unthreaded holes when needed.
+For unthreaded holes, use clip nuts.

-Screwing the server to the rack is cumbersome and adds time to service tasks.
-Most modern racks use an array of square holes with locking slides so technicians can add or move rails quickly.
-If the system owner wants to fix the servers into place with screws, they can snap square cage nuts into the square holes.
+It is cumbersome to screw the server to the rack and adds time to service tasks.
+Most modern racks use an array of square holes with locking slides so technicians can quickly add or move rails.
+If the system owner wants to fix the servers into place with screws, square cage nuts can be snapped into the square holes.

-Use caution when selecting or installing server rail kits.
+Use caution during server rail kit selection or installation.
 Some accommodate multiple hole types in the same assembly and require rotating portions of the rail.
-Unfortunately, rails and racks are not universally interchangeable and such multi-purpose rail assemblies sometimes encounter obstructions.
-Check the rail length; a rail assembly can be too long for the rack -- especially older, shallow racks.
+Rails and racks are not universally interchangeable and such multipurpose rail assemblies sometimes encounter obstructions.
+Check the rail length; a rail assembly can be too long for the rack -- especially, older, shallow racks.

-Never assume that racks and IT gear are automatically compatible.
-Check dimensions, review the data center layout and test-fit new gear before you buy.
+Ultimately, never assume that racks and IT gear are automatically compatible.
+Check dimensions and review the data center layout and test-fit new gear before you buy.